-1. Implementation of The Precautionary Principle in National Law a.
-Australia
+3.2.
+Implementation of the Precautionary Approach in Australia

-Australia Provides for the precautionary principle in the Australian Fisheries Management Act 1991 Section 3, paragraph 1 (b) ,Act No. 162 0f 1991 as amended 22 July 2008, an explicit reference to the precautionary principle, states that The Australian Fisheries Management Authority must pursue the objective of:

-Ensuring that the exploitation of fisheries resources and the carrying on of any related activities are conducted in a manner consistent with the principles of ecologically sustainable development and the exercise of the precautionary principle, in particular the need to have regard to the impact of fishing activities on non-target species and the long term sustainability of the marine environment
+Australia Provides for the precautionary approach in the Australian Fisheries Management Act 1991 Section 3, paragraph 1 (b) ,Act No. 162 0f 1991 as amended 22 July 2008, an explicit reference to the precautionary approach, states that The Australian Fisheries Management Authority must pursue the objective of: "Ensuring that the exploitation of fisheries resources and the carrying on of any related activities are conducted in a manner consistent with the principles of ecologically sustainable development and the exercise of the precautionary approach, in particular the need to have regard to the impact of fishing activities on non-target species and the long term sustainability of the marine environment".

-Precautionary principle in fisheries have been developed primarily for retained species but there is an increasing emphasis on the broader ecosystem issues, such as by-catch, habitat destruction and general conservation benefits.
-There are also arguments for an even broader application of the precautionary principle so that it encompasses social and economic impacts of fisheries-management decisions.

-In addition, the Fisheries Legislation Amendment Act 1997 No. 120 of 1997 introduced the precautionary principle into section 6, paragraph b, of the Fisheries Administration Act 1991, Act No. 161 of 1991 as amended 2 July 2008 Act no. 36 of 2008

-In respect to the meaning of the precautionary principle, the latter act refers to the National Environment Protection Council Act No. 126 of 129 of 1994 Section 3.4 (iii), which basically reiterates the language of Principle 15 of the Rio Declaration.
-However, in a sub paragraph, the National Environment protection Council Act 1994 sets out that public and private decisions should be guided by applying the precautionary principle.
-Furthermore, as regards driftnet fishing, the Fisheries Management Act 1991 provides for general prohibition for a body of a corporation "that is incorporated in Australia or carries on activities mainly in Australia".
-(Simon Marr, 2003:167)
+Precautionary approach in fisheries have been developed primarily for retained species but there is an increasing emphasis on the broader ecosystem issues, such as by-catch, habitat destruction and general conservation benefits.
+There are also arguments for an even broader application of the precautionary approach so that it encompasses social and economic impacts of fisheries-management decisions.
+In addition, the Fisheries Legislation Amendment Act 1997 No. 120 of 1997 introduced the precautionary approach into section 6, paragraph b, of the Fisheries Administration Act 1991, Act No. 161 of 1991 as amended 2 July 2008 Act no. 36 of 2008.
+In respect to the meaning of the precautionary approach, the latter act refers to the National Environment Protection Council Act No. 126 of 129 of 1994 Section 3.4 (iii), which basically reiterates the language of Approach15 of the Rio Declaration.
+However, in a subparagraph, the National Environment protection Council Act 1994 sets out that public and private decisions should be guided by applying the precautionary approach.
+Furthermore, as regards driftnet fishing, the Fisheries Management Act 1991 provides for general prohibition for a body of a corporation "that is incorporated in Australia or carries on activities mainly in Australia"[9].
 In Australia, Fishery observer is Australian Fisheries Management Authority, AFMA is the statutory authority responsible for the efficient management of Commonwealth fishery resources on behalf of the Australian community.
 AFMA manages fisheries within the 200 nautical mile Australian Fishing Zone (AFZ) and on the high seas AFMA consults extensively with stakeholders.
 In a regulatory environment, they employ a partnership approach which includes establishing and operating Management Advisory Committees (MACs) for each major Commonwealth fishery.